SaffronSolid935/university-obsidian-plugin/README.md

 1. Clone this project (`git clone https://github.com/SaffronSolid935/university-obsidian-plugin.git`) or download it as zip (`Code > Download ZIP`).
 2. If you have downloaded the zip file, extract it first.
 3. Go into the project folder.
+4. Install all dependencies with `npm install`.
-4. Open a terminal and run `npm run build`.
+5. Open a terminal and run `npm run build`.
-5. Create the following path under the vault path if it does not exist:<br>
+6. Create the following path under the vault path if it does not exist:<br>
 `<vault>/.obsidian/plugins/university-obsidian-plugin`
-6. Copy the following files from the project folder to the plugins path:
+7. Copy the following files from the project folder to the plugins path:
     - `main.js`
     - `style.js`
     - `manifest.json`
-7. Open Obsidian, go to `Settings>Community plugins`, activate community plugins if not done yet, and activate `Saffron's University plugin`.
+8. Open Obsidian, go to `Settings>Community plugins`, activate community plugins if not done yet, and activate `Saffron's University plugin`.

 ### Development